Report

 The role of cyber governance is to establish a framework of policies, procedures, and decision-making processes to ensure that cybersecurity efforts are embedded within the broader company culture and align with business goals.
 It likewise evaluates how well cyber strategies match overall objectives, offering cyber teams an opportunity to better coordinate with other executives and teams.

-An assessment focused on governance also determines if cybersecurity responsibilities are appropriately distributed throughout the organization, such as whether employees are required to use multi-factor authentication (MFA).
+A cybersecurity assessment focused on governance also determines if cyber risk management responsibilities are appropriately distributed throughout the organization, such as ensuring that employees are required to use multi-factor authentication (MFA).
 Other included evaluation points are training programs, incident reporting mechanisms, and event response planning, all of which directly impact an organization’s risk level.

 Compliance